Chart Color Schemes

 Residential development activity is lower than average in Derby - West Kimberley according to AreaSearch's national comparison of local real estate markets

-Derby - West Kimberley averaged approximately 9 new dwelling approvals annually between FY-21 and FY-25.
-A total of 48 homes were approved during this period, with none yet approved in FY-26.
-On average, around 4.8 new residents arrived per year for each dwelling constructed between FY-21 and FY-25.
+Derby-West Kimberley averaged around 9 new dwelling approvals annually between FY21 and FY25, with a total of 48 homes approved during this period.
+No new dwellings have been approved in FY26 so far.
+On average, 4.8 new residents arrived per year for each dwelling constructed over the past five financial years.

-This indicates demand significantly exceeds supply, typically leading to price growth and increased buyer competition.
-New dwellings are developed at an average cost of $685,000, targeting the premium market segment with higher-end properties.
-In FY-26, there have been $9.9 million in commercial approvals, showing moderate levels of commercial development.
-Compared to the rest of WA, Derby - West Kimberley has significantly less development activity, 60.0% below the regional average per person.
+This has led to significant demand exceeding supply, typically resulting in price growth and increased buyer competition.
+New dwellings are developed at an average cost of $685,000, indicating a focus on the premium market segment with higher-end properties.
+In FY26, there have been $9.9 million in commercial approvals, demonstrating moderate levels of commercial development.
+Compared to the rest of WA, Derby-West Kimberley has significantly less development activity, 60.0% below the regional average per person.
 This scarcity of new properties typically strengthens demand and prices for existing properties.

-Development activity has picked up recently but remains under the national average, suggesting the area's established nature and potential planning limitations.
-Recent building activity consists entirely of detached houses, preserving the area's low density nature and attracting space-seeking buyers.
-There are approximately 652 people per dwelling approval in the area, reflecting its quiet, low activity development environment.
-Future projections indicate Derby - West Kimberley adding 1,097 residents by 2041.
+However, development activity has picked up in recent periods.
+The area also falls under the national average for development activity, suggesting its established nature and potential planning limitations.
+Recent building activity consists entirely of detached houses, preserving the area's low density nature.
+This focus on detached housing attracts space-seeking buyers.
+As of now, there are an estimated 652 people in the area per dwelling approval, reflecting its quiet, low activity development environment.
+According to the latest AreaSearch quarterly estimate, Derby-West Kimberley is projected to add 1,097 residents by 2041.
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development